kurtwp/template-generator-2d/README.md

     ```

 2. **Open the application**:
-    Simply double-click `index.html` to launch in your default browser.
+    Double click `index.html` to launch in your default browser.

 ---